google/quota-monitoring-solution/README.md

     ![ds_edit_data_source](img/ds_edit_data_source.png)
     It will open the data source details
     ![ds_datasource_config_step_1]img/ds_datasource_config_step_1.png
-6. Replace the BigQuery Project Id, Dataset Id and Table Name to match your deployment.
+6. Add a list of  project ids (if you assigned app codes) from the csv file upload, and project id of your bq table, Dataset Id and Table Name to match your deployment.
 Verify the query by running in BigQuery Editor to make sure query the correct results and there are no syntax errors:

     ```sql